-Also Read: How To Register Your Export Business
+Also Read: How to Find Buyers For Your Export Business

 A country might have a massive market for your export product, but take a closer look.
 Has there been any growth in the market in recent times?
 Take the example of another country with a comparatively smaller, but exponentially growing, market.
 Tradition would dictate the first market, whereas, actually, market performance is better in the latter and shows more promise for the future.
 This would then make the second market a better choice.
 Remember, it is important to look at future market performance when considering options.